v-community/v_by_example/examples/conditional_statements/conditional_statements.md

 ## Using `if..else` as expression

-`if` can also be used as an expression:
+The `if..else` can also be used as an expression:

 ```go
 tom_age := 20